Roenhoogland/Data-Analytics/Projects/Slice/README.md

 - Join ON date to link the sale table to the rain table
 - Query to SELECT COUNT orders and GROUP BY time block, date, weekday, and month

-Exported the Query results and created a '0' dummy variable for every time for each date that had no sales
+Exported the Query results and created a '0' dummy variable for each time block that had no sales.